-The appointments were announced Saturday in Washington by Archbishop Carlo Maria Viganò, apostolic nuncio to the United States.
+Archbishop Carlo Maria Vigano, apostolic nuncio to the United States, announced the appointment Monday.